harperd/machine-learning/notes/linear-regression.md

 ## Regression

-We use regression when the target is not labeled but a range of possible values.
-When representing these data sets, X often denotes the features of the data set and Y denotes the target.
+Unlike _classification_, we use regression when the target is a range of possible values.
+When representing these data sets, _x_ denotes the features of the data set and _y_ denotes the target, or predicted value.
 This is then represented as:

 > y = f(x)